fhiso/tsc-governance/vocabularies.md

-Draft terms (i.e. those with a version of `draft`) may change without notice; other versions should only be change in a backs-compatible way once posted.
+Draft terms (i.e. those with a version of `draft`) may change without notice; other versions should only be change in a backwards-compatible way once posted.